-An ongoing employee is one who has been employed for at least one complete Standard Measurement Period.

-Standard Measurement Period (SMP)

-The Standard Measurement Period is the period used for ongoing employees.
-This period is used to determine whether part-time hour and temporary employees are eligible for health insurance coverage.
+- 3. Periods of Measurement for Ongoing Employees: An ongoing employee is one who has been employed for at least one complete Standard Measurement Period. - a.
+Standard Measurement Period (SMP) the period used for ongoing employees.
+This period is used to determine whether part-time and temporary employees are eligible for health insurance coverage.